neutrinojs/neutrino/packages/web/README.md

         source: false
       },

-      // Example: Use a .browserslistrc file with babel-env
+      // Example: Use a .browserslistrc file with @babel/preset-env
       targets: {
         browsers: require('browserslist')()
       },